Arjunawiwaha: Its place in history

 In 1025 the Indian Chola Empire attacked the Srivijaya confederation of kingdoms, centred at Palembang (present South Sumatra) according to archaeological findings.
 Not only this seriously weakened Srivijaya; it obliterated its scholarly scene, made of famous Buddhist teachers who had attracted students even from India.
 Their works have been preserved in Tibetan translations.

-Somewhat later, Islam as a new cultural force engendered a written literature in Malay.
+Hundreds of years later, Islam as a new cultural force engendered a written literature in Malay.

 This historical hiatus is what makes Old Javanese literature quite special for its rarity.